jar398/plotter/doc/branch-painting.md

 * `publish` - ask neo4j to read inferred trait assertions from file and add them to the graphdb
 * `paint` = `prepare` + `publish`
-* `clean` - remove all of a resource's inferred trait assertions from the graphdb
+* `erase` - remove all of a resource's inferred trait assertions from the graphdb

 The choice of command, and any parameters, are communicated via the `rake` syntax `variable=value paint:command`.